Grilled Artichoke Hearts with Smoky Romesco and Lemon‑Garlic Aioli

 Storage & make-ahead

-Store romesco and aioli in separate airtight containers in the refrigerator for up to 3 days—the romesco’s flavors deepen and the aioli will mellow.
-Charred artichokes keep for 1–2 days refrigerated; reheat gently on a hot grill or in a skillet for 1–2 minutes per side to revive the char without drying them out.
-Do not freeze the aioli; romesco can be frozen for up to a month but lose some texture on thawing.
+Store romesco in an airtight container in the refrigerator for up to 4–5 days; its flavors deepen overnight.
+Keep the lemon-garlic aioli chilled for up to 3 days.
+Charred artichoke hearts are best eaten within 24–48 hours; to revive them, reheat briefly on a hot grill or in a skillet for 1–2 minutes per side to refresh the char without drying them out.

 What to serve with it